microbus-io/fabric/docs/tech/messaging.md

 [TRC] cid:1 - ->> [SUB microbus.r.connector.echo.alpha.s6gerdf3o5 s6gerdf3o5 1]
 ```

-The microservices `beta.echo.connector` starts up and subscribes to the reply subject `microbus.r.connector.echo.beta.o6cfdjocuq` and to the endpoint subject `microbus.443.connector.echo.beta.|.echo`.
+The microservices `beta.echo.connector` starts up and subscribes to the response subject `microbus.r.connector.echo.beta.o6cfdjocuq` and to the endpoint subject `microbus.443.connector.echo.beta.|.echo`.
 If you look closely at `[SUB microbus.443.connector.echo.beta.|.echo beta.echo.connector 2]` you'll note that the host name `beta.echo.connector` is set as the queue name of the subscription.
 In NATS, messages delivered on a queue are delivered to a random consumer rather than to all consumers.
 Queues allows us to achieve load-balancing between multiple instances of the same microservice.

 ```
 [DBG] cid:2 - Client connection created